Yes. To use the online Registered Teacher login facility, you will need your registration number and password.

 Yes.
 However, you can also renew online using your registration number and password.
 If you do not have your password, you can generate a new one here.

 The Council prefers teachers to renew their registration online by credit/debit card or Laser.

 If you experience technical difficulties in renewing online, contact our technical support at firstname.lastname@example.org.
-Include your registration number and as much detail as possible about the technical issues you encountered.
+Include your registration number and as much detail as possible about the technical issue.

 As the Council is self-funded and receives no funding from the State, the fee is essential.
 It funds the Council's work, in the same way that any professional body is funded by its members.
-The fee underpins the Council's status as an autonomous regulatory body.
+The fee underpins the Council's status as the regulator of the teaching profession.